-Analysis: In AC 2020-2021, the target was met.
-Based on the analysis of the AC 2020-2021 results, the target was raised and courses were refined to increase instruction in how to clearly articulate a substantive thesis and provide a logically reasoned and organized defense.
+Analysis: In AC 2018-2019, the target was not met, as 66 out of 77 (86%) student projects were judged competent or higher in their ability to establish sound, applicable arguments.
+Based on the analysis of the results, in AC 2019-2020 action was taken to in crease instruction in how to clearly articulate a substantive thesis and provide a logically reasoned and organized defense across courses in our major.

-As a result, in AC 2021-2022, the target was not met, with 50 out of 79 (63%) student projects being judged competent-to-strong or higher in their ability to establish sound, applicable arguments.
-This is the first cycle in which the assessment cycle was based on the percentage of students scoring competent-to-strong, and a larger number of students were assessed on this measure, which accounts for the target not being met.
+As a result, in AC 2019-2020, the target was met, with 50 out of 50 (100%) student projects being judged competent or higher in their ability to establish sound, applicable arguments.
+This represents a 14% increase from the previous year.
+Increased instruction in developing and using sound, applicable arguments is the reason for this increase.

-Decision: In AC 2021-2022, the target was not met.
-Based on the analysis of the AC 2021-2022 results, in AC 2022-2023, the faculty will implement the following changes to drive the cycle of improvement.
-The courses will be refined to increase instruction in how to clearly articulate a substantive thesis and provide a logically reasoned and organized defense.
-The target will remain set at 90% of student work receiving a score of competent-to-strong or higher on the Rubric for English Major Writing for AC 2022-2023.
+Decision: In AC 2019-2020, the target was met.
+Based on the analysis of the AC 2019-2020 results, courses will be refined to increase instruction in how to clearly articulate a substantive thesis and provide a logically reasoned and organized defense.
+A new target will be set at 100% of student work receiving a score of competent or higher on the Rubric for English Major Writing for AY 2020-2021.